 11. Accountant

-To become an accountant, you’ll need to have at least a bachelor’s degree in accounting or a related field.
-If you want to become a Certified Public Accountant (CPA), you’ll need to pass the CPA exam.
+To become an accountant, you first need to have a bachelor’s degree in accounting or a related field.
+There isn’t a shortage of opportunities for accountants, but if you want to increase your credibility and opportunities, you can consider becoming a Certified Public Accountant (CPA) by passing the CPA exam.

-If you work for The Big Four (EY, Deloitte, PwC, and KPMG), a big chunk of your time will be spent working in teams.
-But if you work for a smaller accounting firm or are self-employed, you may be working by yourself most of the time.
+Take note, though, that if you work for The Big Four (EY, Deloitte, PwC, and KPMG), a big chunk of your time will be spent working in teams.
+But working for smaller firms means that you’ll work by yourself most of the time.

 12. Lab Technician